-A particularly bright and spacious two bedroom flat with high ceilings in excellent condition.
-Converted from the entire first floor of an attractive period terrace, quietly located in the heart of Camden Town with its multiple shops, restaurants and entertainment facilities.
+A bright and spacious three bedroom flat with high ceilings.
+Converted from the entire top floor of an attractive period terrace, quietly located in the heart of Camden Town with its multiple shops, restaurants and entertainment facilities.
 Regent's canal and the newly regenerated Granary Square are moments away, adjacent to Kings Cross and St Pancras mainline and Eurostar stations.
-The flat has been fitted to a high standard and is ready to move straight in to.
 Gas centrally heated.
-Excellent storage.
+In need of redecoration.
 Chain free.

 Council tax: Band D (Camden Borough)

 Running parallel with Royal College Street and both taking their names from the nearby Royal College of Veterinary Surgeons established on the same site since 1791.
 The close neighbourhood was also known for Playing card manufacturer Chas Goodall and Son’s Camden Works, where three-quarters of the playing cards printed in Britain were produced.
 During the 1830s, the firm expanded into premises in what was then Great College Street (Royal College Street).
 The Camden Works were kept open until around 1929.
 The main factory sat behind the terrace in a building which had preveiously been a gun factory and was later used for the production of steam engines.
 This land was bought by the Post Office in the 1970s

 Set in the heart of Camden Town, College Place, previously named Little College Street, was home to Charles Dickens who moved to 112 College Place and it was here in College Place (then known as Little College Street) that he boarded with Elizabeth Roylance, a family friend, who was later immortalised as "Mrs. Pipchin", in Dicken’s Dombey and Son.